Renting in London during Covid-19

 The coronavirus pandemic suddenly and dramatically changed the environment for landlords and tenants.
 Many tenants saw their incomes fall; rent arrears are up and evictions are expected to rise.
 Some landlords lost significant rental income that they are unlikely to recoup.

 The preceding few years saw a series of policy initiatives that affected landlords’ business models and the profitability of investment in the PRS.

 - reduced tax deductibility for mortgage interest for buy-to-let landlords;

 - and a 3% surcharge on rental property purchases.

 Welfare changes have reduced the amount that low-income tenants can claim in housing benefit.
 Higher risks and more attractive alternatives (e.g. Airbnb or leasing to local authorities) affect landlords’ choice of tenants and some landlords refuse to house households on benefits.

 The combination of Covid and the changes in taxation and regulation have reordered incentives for the private individual landlords who own most of London’s PRS stock.
 We want to study their effects on the lower end of the market, where tenants are least able/likely to exercise effective choice.

-As part of the research, we are surveying private landlords and private tenants in case-study areas.
-The surveys will be conducted using an online survey method in the first instance, with possible in-person follow-ups (coronavirus permitting).
+As part of the research, we are surveying private landlords and private tenants in three case-study areas in Bexley, Redbridge and Southwark.
+The surveys will be conducted using an online survey method in the first instance, with possible in-person follow-ups via video calls.
 Survey responses will be anonymous, though interested respondents can volunteer to take part in interviews and/or focus groups.

 In each case-study area, we are also carrying out a series of qualitative interviews and focus groups with tenants and landlords, borough officers, and other informed experts and local stakeholders.
 Interviewees and focus-group participants will not be identified by name in any research outputs.